RamonGilabert/Morgan/CONTRIBUTING.md

 ### Other information

-GitHub Issues is for reporting bugs, discussing features and general feedback in **Walker**.
+GitHub Issues is for reporting bugs, discussing features and general feedback in **Morgan**.
 If you are posting about a crash in your application, a stack trace is helpful, but additional context, in the form of code and explanation, is necessary to be of any use.